 Because of the shortcomings of the current technologies I decided to build out a new SDN called Quantum.
 It’s based in Golang, and specifically designed to handle some of the key challenges that I have faced when using the other technologies on the market.

 I wanted to specifically overcome a few key challenges when building Quantum.
 First, and foremost, I focused on WAN based topologies, and specifically hybrid WAN topologies where IPv6 and IPv4 are exceedingly important.
 The second challenge was to ensure the hosts came first and not containers; for instance, NS1 uses no docker networking at all and relies purely on host networking.
-Lastly I tried to tackle the issues of having more than just networking technologies as options.
+Lastly, I tried to tackle the issues of having more than just networking technologies as options.
 I built in a middleware layer to ensure that if things like compression, or some other type of mangling, was required it is easily possible and the integration time would be simple.

 The most apparent successes of Quantum revolve around its ability to gracefully handle network partitions, which happen regularly and without any warning.
 This is due, in part, to how Quantum interacts with the backend datastore, but also how it manages packets.
 As a side effect of how it handles packets, the ability to easily plugin new frontend and backend network interfaces is paramount and follows a simple and easy to understand interface.
 Quantum also has the ability to fully support public IPv6 and IPv4 addressing, and any combination thereof.
 This is mainly due to the configuration aspects of Quantum and its ability to automatically determine which address to use.
-Lastly Quantum was designed to run on the host and not in a container.
-It is a single static binary that has the ability to easily rolling restart without dropping packets.
-The rolling restart will not only pick up new configuration but also fully supports binary changes as well.
+Lastly, Quantum was designed to run on the host and not in a container.
+It is a single static binary that has the ability to easily perform a rolling restart without dropping packets.
+The rolling restart will not only pick up new configurations, but also fully supports binary changes as well.

 Interested in learning more?
 Check out Quantum on GitHub!